-Leakage flux is defined as the magnetic flux which does not follow the particular intended path in a magnetic circuit.
+Leakage flux is defined as the magnetic flux which does not follow the particularly intended path in a magnetic circuit.
 Taking an example of solenoid you can explain the leakage flux and the fringing both.

-Most of the flux is set up in the core of the solenoid and passes through the particular path that is through the air gap and is utilized in the magnetic circuit.
+Most of the flux is set up in the core of the solenoid and passes through the particular path that is through the air gap and is utilised in the magnetic circuit.
 This flux is known as Useful flux φu.

-As practically it is not possible that all the flux in the circuit follows a particular intended path and sets up in the magnetic core and thus some of the flux also sets up around the coil or surrounds the core of the coil, and is not utilized for any work in the magnetic circuit.
+As practically it is not possible that all the flux in the circuit follows a particularly intended path and sets up in the magnetic core and thus some of the flux also sets up around the coil or surrounds the core of the coil, and is not utilised for any work in the magnetic circuit.
 This type of flux which is not used for any work is called Leakage Flux and is denoted by φl.

 Fringing is directly proportional to the length of the air gap that means if the length increases the fringing effect will also be more and vice versa.